International Date Line: Facts dependent on the IDL

-For the two hours between 10:00 and 11:59 UTC each day, three different calendar dates are observed at the same time in different places on Earth.
-For example, at 10:15 UTC Thursday, it is 23:15 Wednesday in American Samoa (UTC−11:00), Thursday in most of the world, and 00:15 Friday in Kiritimati (UTC+14:00).

-During the first hour (UTC 10:00–10:59), all three calendar dates include inhabited places.
-During the second hour (UTC 11:00–11:59) one of the calendar dates is limited to an uninhabited maritime time zone twelve hours behind UTC (UTC−12:00).

 According to the clock, the first areas to experience a new day and a New Year are islands that use UTC+14:00.
-These include portions of the Republic of Kiribati, including Millennium Island in the Line Islands.
-The first major cities to experience a new day are Auckland and Wellington, New Zealand (UTC+12:00; UTC+13:00 with daylight saving time).
+These include portions of the Republic of Kiribati, including Millennium Island and Kiritimati in the Line Islands.
+The first major cities to experience a new day are Auckland and Wellington, New Zealand (UTC+12:00 or UTC+13:00 during daylight saving time).

 A 1994 realignment of the IDL made Caroline Island one of the first points of land on Earth to reach January 1, 2000, on the calendar (UTC+14:00).
 As a result, this atoll was renamed Millennium Island.

+Every day for 2 hours from 10:00 to 12:00 UTC there are 3 different days on earth.
+Example: On Tuesday 10:33 UTC it is Monday 22:33 on Baker Island (US), 23:33 on Midway (US), Pago Pago (American Samoa) and Alofi (Niue), Tuesday almost everywhere else on earth and Wednesday 00:33 in Kiritimati (Kiribati) in the Line Islands.
+Then 1 hour 11 minutes later at 11:44 UTC it is Monday 23:44 on Baker Island, Tuesday almost everywhere else on earth, Wednesday 01:44 in Kiritimati and 00:44 in Canton Island (Kiribati) in the Phoenix Islands, Apia (Samoa), Atafu (Tokelau) and Nukuʻalofa (Tonga) (also in Auckland during summer when NZDT is observed).
+Chatham Islands (NZ) are also nominally 2 days ahead of Baker Island for 45 minutes in the winter (CHAST) and 1 hour 45 minutes in the summer (CHADT).

 The areas that are the first to see the daylight of a new day vary by the season.
 Around the June solstice, the first area would be any place within the Kamchatka Time Zone (UTC+12:00) that is far enough north to experience midnight sun on the given date.
 At the equinoxes, the first place to see daylight would be the uninhabited Millennium Island in Kiribati, which is the easternmost land located west of the IDL.

 Near the December solstice, the first places would be Antarctic research stations using New Zealand Time (UTC+13:00) during summer that experience midnight sun.
 These include Amundsen-Scott South Pole Station, McMurdo Station, Scott Base and Zucchelli Station.